purpleidea/mgmt/docs/quick-start-guide.md

 [introductory article](https://ttboj.wordpress.com/2016/01/18/next-generation-configuration-mgmt/)
 or to watch an [introductory video](https://github.com/purpleidea/mgmt/#on-the-web).
 Once you're familiar with the general idea, please start hacking...

+## Vagrant:
+If you would like to avoid doing the following steps manually, we have prepared a [Vagrant](https://www.vagrantup.com/) environment for your convenience.
+From the project directory, run a `vagrant up`, and then a `vagrant status`.
+From there, you can `vagrant ssh` into the `mgmt` machine.
+The MOTD will explain the rest.

 ## Dependencies:
 Software projects have a few different kinds of dependencies.
 There are _build_